 Bond Readiness provides certified construction and trade companies with financial management skills to help them secure or increase surety bonds necessary to compete on City contracts.
-The program offers a 12-session cohort conducted over 24 weeks that provides classroom instruction, agency participation, training and one-on-one assistance, as well as introductions to a network of surety agents.
+The program offers a 12- session cohort conducted over 24 weeks that provides classroom instruction, agency participation, training and one-on-one assistance, as well as introductions to a network of surety agents.
 Firms are encouraged to bid on City contract opportunities where appropriate, while applying for pre-approval for bonding during the program.
-During the reporting period, 42 unique firms were accepted into the 2019-20 cohort.
+During the reporting period, 18 unique firms were accepted into the 2019-20 cohort, which anticipates a graduation in May 2020, having attended 3 class sessions and partaking of 5 individual one-on-one sessions.